null-p4n/hunter.sh/README.md

 # hunter.sh
-own version of hunter.sh originally made by Jason Haddix
+own version of hunter.sh originally made by Jason Haddix or just a junky try~

+Be sure you installed Amass from ur repo or https://github.com/OWASP/Amass also login into github may be req for this.

-alpha 0.01
+~alpha 0.01